vivek-pr/airflow-alpine-k8s/docs/docker-build.md

 # Docker Image Build Guide

-This document explains how the Airflow image is built using the corporate base and how you can customise it for your environment.
+This document explains how the Airflow image is built from the official Python Alpine base and how you can customise it for your environment.

 ## Requirements
 - Docker 20.10+